Spin Constraints on 4U 1630-47 via combined Continuum Fitting and Reflection methods: a comparative study using Frequentist and Bayesian statistics: Spectral analysis with statistics

 \subsection{Model build up}

-We provide a detailed description of each component of the model used to fit the data and discuss the strategy behind their sequential inclusion.
-We start with Obs1 and fit a phenomenological model: \texttt{TBabs*kerrbb}.
-The \texttt{TBabs} \citep{Wilms:2000ez} model is to describe the absorption by the interstellar medium along the line of sight.
+We provide a detailed description of each component of the model used to fit the data and discuss the strategy behind its sequential inclusion.
+We start with Obs 1 and fit a phenomenological model: \texttt{TBabs*kerrbb}.
+The \texttt{TBabs} \citep{Wilms:2000ez} model is used to describe the absorption by the interstellar medium along the line of sight.
 We model the thermal emission from the accretion disk using \texttt{kerrbb}, which describes the multicolor blackbody emission from a thin accretion disk around a Kerr black hole \citep{Li:2004aq}.
+The torque at the disk's inner boundary is fixed at 0.
 We fix the black hole mass at $M_{\rm BH} = 10~\mathrm{M}_\odot$, and the distance at $d_{\rm BH} = 10$~kpc, based on previous studies by \citet{Kuulkers:1997fh,Seifina:2014ura,Pahari:2018toe,Kushwaha2023MNRAS.524L..15K}.
-We set \texttt{rflag=1} to enable the effect of self-irradiation and \texttt{lflag=1} to assume disk emission is limb-darkened.
+We set \texttt{rflag=1} to enable the effect of self-irradiation (without using the \texttt{bhspec} model) and \texttt{lflag=1} to assume disk emission is limb-darkened.
 The other free parameters of \texttt{kerrbb} are the black hole spin ($a_*$), the disk inclination angle ($i$), and the mass accretion rate ($\dot{M}_{\rm BH}$).